atillaozder/go-back-n/README.md

 - Your code must be able to transfer a file with any number of packets dropped, damaged, duplicated, and delayed, and under a variety of different available bandwidths and link latencies.

-The command line syntax for your sending is given below.
+## Command Line
 The client program takes command line argument of the remote IP address and port number, and the name of the file to transmit.
 The syntax for launching your sending program is therefore:

 sender -r "recv host":"recv port" -f "filename"